badgamerbad/stack-overflow/README.md

 - [ ] - Is it possible to use eslint with Angular-CLI
 - [x] - Why doesn't my page show me my '.wall' anymore after i clicked on the right “arrow”
 - [ ] - json is returned in Django how to read it in javascript using http
+- [ ] - Searching in a column in datatable
+- [ ] - How to Append google auto complete inside modal

 ### Inactive questions
 - [ ] - How to fetch firestore data via reference value in a key